Nonlinear FM Waveform

 Pulse width

-- the pulse duration is calculated from the values of the parameters Pulse repetition frequency (Hz) and Duty Cycle.
+`Duty cycle' — pulse duration is calculated from the parameter values Pulse repetition frequency (Hz) and Duty Cycle.

 |